 My opinion of your sniffing response at men who don’t want any part of you anymore is simple: Kwitcherbitchen, ladies.
 It’s your own damned fault.
 You have no business complaining.”

 Hannah Wallen…. again and I quote she says “Kwitcherbitchen, ladies.
 It’s your own damned fault.
 You have no business complaining.”
-Fuckin-A-Right, Thank you, Hannah, you iz da shizz.
+Fuckin-A-Right, Thank you, Hannah.
 Do please feel free to read her entire article, it gets even more entertaining from those beginning paragraphs.
 I read it on occasionally just to brighten my day.